What Are the Symptoms of a Swallowing Disorder?

 If you are having difficulty swallowing or experiencing one or more of the symptoms described above on a regular basis, you should have a swallow evaluation.
 Your physician will probably refer you to a speech-language pathologist who specializes in dysphagia or to a gastroenterologist to perform one of the following examinations:

 Flexible endoscopic evaluation of swallowing (FEES): FEES is an instrumental examination of swallowing that allows the examiner to view food and liquid as it passes through the throat.
-In order to view the swallow, a small flexible scope is placed into your nose and passed through the nasopharynx into your throat.
+In order to see if you have difficulty swallowing, a small flexible scope is placed into your nose and passed through the nasopharynx into your throat.
 It is not painful and is very well tolerated.
 While visualizing the throat through the laryngoscope, a variety of foods and liquids are consumed.
 In this examination, no radiation exposure is necessary.
 In contrast to the MBSS, which does involve a small amount of radiation exposure, this test cannot be used to evaluate the oral and esophageal phases and cannot view the precise moment of aspiration.
 Therefore, this test is appropriate for many, but not all dysphagia complaints, but can be very beneficial for some and limit radiation exposure.
 Your physician and speech-language pathologist will determine which type of test is best for you based on your complaints and any previous testing.

 Modified barium swallow study (MBSS): This test is used to view your swallowing process from the mouth down to the esophagus.
 You will be asked to swallow a variety of substances such as liquid, applesauce, and a graham cracker that will be coated in barium.
 Barium is a whitish paste that allows the foods and liquids to light up under X-ray so the examiner can determine how these substances are moving through your mouth, pharynx, and esophagus.